spachava753/springboot-refapps/springboot2-lambda-hello/README.md

 }
 ```

-# Some reasons why I have SAM and SLS
+# Reasons why I have SAM and SLS

-SAM CLI makes it really easy to test locally using `sam local start-api`.
+- SAM CLI makes it really easy to test locally using `sam local start-api`.
 The previous command will spin up a local version of the API Gateway and start a container that will run your lambda code.
-However, I prefer the ease of Serverless Framework for deploying as I don't have to deal with CloudFormation templates that much, and I can easily deploy to multiple environments.
-Plus, there are tons of plugins in the Serverless Framework ecosystem that expedite the development process.
+- However, I prefer the ease of Serverless Framework for deploying as I don't have to deal with CloudFormation templates that much, and I can easily deploy to multiple environments.
+- Plus, Serverless Framework there are tons of plugins in the Serverless Framework ecosystem that expedite the development process.